Why is menopause treated like a disease, when in fact it’s a naturally occurring process?

 When treating menopausal symptoms, an acupuncturist must first determine where the energy has changed, and what Organ Systems have become imbalanced.
 Once this is known, various natural therapies such as acupuncture, herbs, meditations, Qi Gong and diet can be used to correct the imbalance.

-Acupuncture and Chinese medicine offer a safe, natural, drug–free and effective way to address menopause.
+Acupuncture and Chinese medicine offer a natural, drug–free way to address menopause.
 Treatment supports the healing energies of Jing, Yin and Yang, providing the body with the building blocks it needs in order to nourish, heal, and regain balance.